Current Environmental Review Schedule available here.

 - Webviewer for the proposed Alberhill Project and Valley–Ivyglen Project

+The public and agencies were invited to submit written comments until the scoping period ended on June 5, 2015.
 Information on the two previous NOPs and their respective scoping periods are available under Other Available Documents.
 The CPUC will base the information and extent of analysis to be presented in the Draft EIR on input and comments received during all three public scoping periods.

 |Lake Elsinore Library